saucelabs/sauce-docs/docs/orchestrate/saucelabs-private-registry.md

 In order to join SauceLabs Container Registry, please contact SauceLabs customer support.

+## How do I authenticate SauceLabs Container Registry?

+In order to provide the most secure way to access your images, we use short-lived tokens to authenticate you into SauceLabs Container Registry.

+There are two ways of interacting with our container registry:
+1. using `saucectl` - for most common use-cases, it automatically injects short-lived tokens
+2. programmatically - for more demanding use-cases, you must retrieve short-lived token yourself

 ## How do I access SauceLabs Container Registry using `saucectl`?

 ### Prerequisites